On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Gradient descent method with fixed-point arithmetic

-\end{corollary} We omit the proof of \refcoro{coro:convergencerate_c1_csr}, since it can be easily obtained on the basis of \reflem{lem:csr_sigma2} and by proceeding analogously to the proof of \refthem{them:convergencerate_c1_srh}.
-Both \refthem{them:convergencerate_c1_srh} and \refcoro{coro:convergencerate_c1_csr} require smaller values of $t$, compared to the exact computations case, for guaranteeing the convergence of GD, since the analysis of them are based on the worst-case bound of $\boldsymbol{\sigma}_1$.
-In the simulation studies reported in \refsec{sec:simulation}, we will show that these restrictions are usually pessimistic and, in practice, $t$ can be chosen as large as the upper bound in \refthem{them:plineq_nonconvex}, that is $t\leq \frac{1}{L}$.
+\end{corollary} We omit the proof of \cref{coro:convergencerate_c1_csr} since it can be easily obtained on the basis of \cref{lem:csr_sigma2} and by proceeding analogously to the proof of \cref{them:convergencerate_c1_srh}.
+Both \cref{them:convergencerate_c1_srh} and \cref{coro:convergencerate_c1_csr} indicate that smaller values of $t$ are required to ensure the convergence of GD compared to the case of the exact computation.
+This is because their analysis relies on the worst-case bound of $\bsigma_1$.
+In the simulation studies reported in \cref{sec:simulation}, we will demonstrate that these restrictions are usually pessimistic and, in practice, $t$ can be chosen as large as the upper bound in \cref{them:plineq_nonconvex}, that is $t\le \frac{1}{L}$.